- Increase investment in anti-racism and diversity education through internal lectures and training workshops

 - Expand the firm’s relationships with Historically Black Colleges and Universities (HBCUs), Hispanic-Serving Institutions (HSIs), and other higher education institutions that serve diverse communities.

-- Increase engagement and talent acquisition efforts across these educational institutions.
+- Increase engagement and talent acquisition efforts across these educational institutions to enhance the pool of applicants for our firm and others

-- Reevaluate our mentoring and training programs to maximize our diverse colleagues’ potential for success and promotion.
+- Enhance our mentoring and training programs to maximize our diverse team members’ potential for success and promotion.

 - Engage with industry groups and licensing boards to reform and remove barriers to entry and accreditation, in an effort to make the profession more equitable and thereby increase the percentage of Black licensed architects.